myaskylar/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+line 4 is function Scope variable and line 1 is global variable. line 7 will log "1" as it can read the global variable. line 5 only log if function f1() been called.

 ## Question 2

 Take a look at the following code: